nautobot/nautobot/nautobot/docs/user-guide/core-data-model/dcim/controller.md

 A controller is identified by a unique `name` and can include a `description` and optionally one or more `capabilities`.

+### Capabilities

++++ 2.4.0

+The capabilities field will be used to track the features that will be displayed on the Controller.
+As an example, the `wireless` choice will add the Controller to the Wireless Controllers link on the Navbar, and enable the Wireless tab on the Controller object.

 ## Related Models

 A controller can be deployed to either an individual [Device](./device.md) or to a group of devices defined as a [Device Redundancy Group](./deviceredundancygroup.md) via `controller_device` or `controller_device_redundancy_group` fields.
 These fields are mutually exclusive.